Probing new physics with high-multiplicity events: UHE neutrinos at air-shower detector arrays: Production cross sections for sphaleron and black hole

-A black hole would explosively decay into mutliple number of photons (and also other particles if kinematically allowed) through Hawking radiation~\cite{Hawking:1974rv, Hawking:1974sw}.
-In particular, a black hole forms with a relatively low energy, $\sqrt{s}\gsim 1$ TeV, in low-energy gravity scenarios~\cite{Dimopoulos:2001hw, Giddings:2001bu}, such that the collision of UHE cosmic ray with a particle in atmosphere is a potential source of a high-multiplicity event.
-The precise calculation on the Hawking radiation in low-scale gravity models is available~\cite{Ida:2006tf,Ida:2005ax,Ida:2005zi,Ida:2002ez} (also see \cite{kanti01,kanti02,kanti03, kanti04}).
-For a recent review on this topic, see \cite{Park:2012fe, Cardoso:2012qm}.
+A microscopic black hole forms through collision of particles with a relatively low energy, $\sqrt{s}\gsim 1$ TeV, in low-energy gravity scenarios~\cite{Dimopoulos:2001hw,Giddings:2001bu}.
+Once produced, a microscopic black hole may explosively decay into multiple number of photons and also other Standard Model particles through Hawking radiation with high Hawking temperature, $T_{\rm Hawking} > m_t$~\cite{Hawking:1974rv,Hawking:1974sw}.
+Thus the collision of {UHE neutrino} with a nucleon in the atmosphere is a potential source of a high-multiplicity event.

-When two particles collide with enough energy, $\sqrt{s} \gsim M_*$, gravity becomes strong and eventually forms a black hole \cite{tHooft:1987vrq}.
-Here $M_*$ stands for the fundamental scale of gravity where the gravity becomes strong.
-The low energy gravity scenarios include extra dimensions and the gravity scale is essentially same as the higher dimensional (reduced) Planck scale, $M_* \simeq M_D$, where $M_D\sim {\rm TeV}$ is a reduced Planck mass in $D$-dimensional gravity.
-The cross section of black hole formation can be estimated taking the Hoop conjecture~\cite{Malec:1991nf, Chiba:1994ir}: the impact parameter should be well contained in the ring of the Schwarzschild radius, $b \lsim r_{\rm Sch}$~\cite{Dimopoulos:2001hw, Giddings:2001bu, Park:2001xc} and that has been numerically verified \cite{Yoshino:2002tx, Choptuik:2009ww}.